debbrath/Capstone-AIAgent-ShareMarketAnalyzer/readme.md

 # 🤖 Capstone-AIAgent-ShareMarketAnalyzer

-The Capstone-AIAgent-ShareMarketAnalyzer is an AI-powered stock market analysis tool developed as part of a capstone project.
+The Capstone-AIAgent-ShareMarketAnalyzer is an AI-powered stock market analysis tool developed as part of a project.
 It leverages machine learning models to predict stock market trends, providing insights into potential investment opportunities.

 <br/>